![]() |

 Live on stage

 A total of four stages in Halls 1, 3, 3C, and 6 offer an opportunity for discussion, knowledge sharing, and inspiration.
-A particular highlight will be the Technology Stage powered by VDMA/ZVEI in Hall 3, which is organized by the two leading industry associations.
+A particular highlight will be the Technology Stage powered by VDMA/ZVEI in Hall 3, which is organised by the two leading industry associations.
 In addition to Industrial AI, its focus will be on current developments, trends, and challenges in automation – from digital transformation to sustainable production.
-What’s more, the neighboring Meet the Speaker zones offer an opportunity to speak to the speakers in person.
-Visitors can ask specific questions, network, and explore the presentation content in greater depth.

 In Hall 6, three shared booths combine expertise and creative inspiration:

-- Automation meets IT: At this booth, visitors can dive into digitalization, cybersecurity, and Industry 4.0 topics.
+- Automation meets IT: At this booth, visitors can dive into digitalisation, cybersecurity, and Industry 4.0 topics.
 Here, the world of traditional automation merges with that of cutting-edge IT

 - International Start-up Area: At this hotspot for innovation and networking, start-ups from around the world will present fresh ideas and disruptive technologies